 PVPC has conducted evacuation planning studies using the regional transportation model and dynamic traffic assignment.
-The TransCAD modeling software was used to analyze the evacuation scenarios at the macro level.
-The network used in this study excludes local roads; only major arterials and highways are considered.
-Dynamic Traffic assignment was utilized because it is more responsive to operational factors, route changes, and produces more realistic results for modeling unexpected results than traditional travel demand models.
-PVPC has conducted analysis on the following four evacuation scenarios using this methodology.
+Dynamic Traffic assignment was utilized because it is more responsive to operational factors, route changes, and produces more realistic results for modeling non-traditional conditions.
+PVPC has conducted analysis of evacuation scenarios involving a hurricane impacting western